AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 - -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 It is possible to run `--help` as an option when running a specific command.
-This will return specific `--help` options for that specific command.
+It returns `--help` options for the specified command.

 Example of the `upgrade:check` command with `--help` option: